dmandalidis/docker-client/README.md

 ## Releasing

-Commits to the master branch will trigger our continuous integration agent to build the jar and release by uploading to Sonatype.
+Commits to the main branch will trigger our continuous integration agent to build the jar and release by uploading to Sonatype.
 If you are a project maintainer with the necessary credentials, you can also build and release locally by running the below.